dleninja/adcnet/README.md

 Model Architecture
 ------------
-The ADC-Net is a fully convolutional network (FCN) based on a modified UNet algorithm, which consists of an encoder-decoder architecture (Figure1).
+The ADC-Net is a FCN based on a modified UNet algorithm, which consists of an encoder-decoder architecture.
 The input to the ADC-Net can be of a single channel or a multichannel system.
 Each input is an OCT B-scan image which was compensated by different second-order dispersion compensation coefficients and hence the B-scans in each channel are optimally compensated at different layers or depths.
 The output is dispersion compensated OCT B-scans where all layers in different depths are compensated effectively.

 Dependencies
 ------------